How synthesizer pioneer Bob Moog brought electronic music to the masses

 It was not the first synthesizer–a point that Moog-Koussa herself emphasizes.
 But the high quality captivated musicians.
 That was despite its temperamental nature.
 Moog’s early voltage-controlled oscillators, which produce the raw electrical waveforms, were susceptible to current fluctuations from the electric grid and to temperature changes.
 As they warmed up, the synthesizers drifted out of tune.

-To solve the problem, Moog partnered with Pearlman, fonder of rival company ARP Instruments.
+To solve the problem, Moog partnered with Pearlman, founder of rival company ARP Instruments.
 In exchange for Pearlman’s stable oscillator circuit, Moog offered his elegant ladder filter technology, which refines the oscillator output.

 “If you start with a raw analog waveform . . . it’s a buzz, like your alarm system,” says Boulanger.
 “Are you ready to make love songs to the sound of your smoke detector?”
 He calls Moog’s oscillators and filters “the Stradivarius of electronic instruments.”